-- · Collaboration of CPE, KDE, KHEAA and the Education & Workforce Development Cabinet - Recommendations for more equitable early college experiences - Strategies for improved college & career readiness - · Diversification of teaching & advising corps
+- · Collaboration of CPE, KDE, KHEAA and the Education & Workforce Development Cabinet - · Recommendations for increased early college experiences - Strategies for improved college & career readiness - · Diversification of teaching & advising corps

 Statewide Successes & Challenges

 Kentucky's colleges and universities made impressive gains in retention and completion over the last decade.
 The six-year graduation rate rose from 48.9% to 59.9% at public universities, while the three-year graduation rate at KCTCS jumped from 23.4% to 41.2%.